-Well-kept roads, sleek, modern condominiums, state-of-the-art office buildings and gleaming mosques throughout Bandar Seri Bagawan, the capital, are monuments not only to the vast oil supply but the wholesome image that the Sultan tries to project.
+Well-kept roads, sleek, modern condominiums, state-of-the-art office buildings, and gleaming mosques throughout Bandar Seri Bagawan, the capital, are monuments not only to the vast oil supply but the wholesome image that the Sultan tries to project.

-The Omar Sultan Ali Saiffuddin Mosque erected on an artificial lagoon on the banks of the Brunei River, features golden domes, marble minarets, and lush gardens full of fountains.
+The Omar Sultan Ali Saifuddin Mosque erected on an artificial lagoon on the banks of the Brunei River, features golden domes, marble minarets, and lush gardens full of fountains.
 Some call it the most beautiful Muslim house of worship in the world.

 But then there are the details, which begin to loom when my escort at the Empire is unable to get the card key to open the door to my room.

-After several futile attempts, she ends up summoning one of the room boys, in this instance an immaculately tailored middle-aged man who saunters up to us about 10 minutes later with a “here we go again” expression that seems to further embarrass my flustered host.
+After several futile attempts, she ends up summoning one of the room boys, in this instance an immaculately tailored middle-aged man who saunters up to us about 10 minutes later with a “here we go again” an expression that seems to further embarrass my flustered host.

-Without saying a word, he takes the card from her, inserts it into the slot and opens the door to a magnificent seascape backdrop.
+Without saying a word, he takes the card from her, inserts it into the slot, and opens the door to a magnificent seascape backdrop.